scotartt/PandocReferencr/README.md

 Inserting Footnotes (super+alt+r)
 -------------------

 When you insert a footnote, you will be asked for the footnote id.
 If you have any selections, the first selection will pre-fill the footnote id field.
-The footnote id is inserted at the end of the selection, otherwise at the current cursor position.[^no]
+The footnote id is inserted at the end of the selection, otherwise at the current cursor position.

 After you enter the footnote id, you will be asked to supply the footnote text.
 The footnote text is inserted at the end of the document.